-Wrongful Termination Lawyer Seeking Justice For Clients in Indianapolis
+Wrongful Termination Lawyer Seeking Justice For Clients in Anderson

 Indiana is an “employment-at-will” state, which means employers have the right to terminate their employees at any time for any reason.
 However, there are some exceptions to this rule.
 Employers in Indiana cannot terminate their employees for reasons that are prohibited by state or federal laws.
 This is known as a wrongful termination, and it is illegal.

 If you have been wrongfully dismissed, contact the wrongful termination attorneys at Beeman Heifner Benge P.A. as soon as possible.
 You are entitled to compensation for this violation of your workplace rights, and our attorneys will work tirelessly to secure it for you.

 What Qualifies As A Wrongful Termination in Anderson?

 There are several different types of wrongful termination claims in Anderson.
 Most wrongful termination claims involve discrimination.
 It is illegal to terminate an employee solely because of their:

 Terminations that are based on one of these characteristics are illegal.

 Employers are also prohibited from retaliating against employees for their decision to report misconduct.
 If you are fired for this reason, it is considered a wrongful termination.
 For example, you cannot be fired solely because you chose to report sexual harassment in the workplace.
 Your right to report sexual harassment is protected by the law, so it is illegal for your employer to retaliate against you for this decision.